krux02/ast-pattern-matching/readme.md

 ## Examples

-when you pass a second argument to mach as, as in the following example with `matchErrors`, this identifier will be usable in the _else_ branch as a name for all error kinds.
+When you pass a second argument to mach as, as in the following example with `matchErrors`, this identifier will be usable in the _else_ branch as a name for all error kinds.
 But please use this error type only for debugging purpose.
 If for the sake of nice error messages the type has to chage, it will be changed, please don't rely on the strucuture of this type.